Voter Registration (No. 2) Bill

 Overview

 This bill aims to prevent individuals from registering to vote in UK parliamentary elections at more than one address.
-It mandates the Secretary of State to create regulations ensuring electoral registration officers verify addresses and prevent duplicate registrations.
+It mandates the Secretary of State to create regulations ensuring electoral registration officers verify voters' addresses and prevent duplicate registrations.

 Description

 The Voter Registration (No. 2) Bill makes it illegal to be registered to vote in a UK parliamentary election at more than one address.
-The Secretary of State is required to issue regulations that:
+The Secretary of State is required to create regulations that:

 Government Spending